The Plain Writing Act of 2010 promotes “clear Government communication that the public can understand and use.”

 The Act does not apply to formal regulations published in the Federal Register.
 You can find more information on the Plain Writing Act and plain language in the federal government from the Office of Management and Budget (OMB) and the Plain Language Action and Information Network (PLAIN).

-We published the Bureau’s first annual plain language compliance report on April 13, 2012.
+We published our first annual plain language compliance report on April 13, 2012.
 The 2013 annual plain language compliance report was published on July 22, 2013.
 The 2014 annual plain language compliance report was published on July 9, 2014.
 The 2015 annual plain language compliance report was posted on August 3, 2015.
 If you have comments or feedback for us on our plain language efforts, let us know by emailing CFPB_Plain_Writing_Act@cfpb.gov.

 We are committed to communicating clearly and usefully to the public.
 Many of the pages on our website allow you to offer comments.
 See something that isn’t written in plain language?
 You can leave a comment or email us.